boazsegev/plezi-website/docs/guides/hello_chat.html.md

 When implementing Websockets we often use JSON to communicate what type of message we're exchanging and it's details.

-It's quite common for a message to look like this (I use epoch time stamps, but others may use String representation):
+It's quite common for a message to look like this (I use epoch timestamps, but others may use String representation):

 ```json
 {"event":"poke","from":"some_user","at":1470734881.272001}